vzhou842/victorzhou.com/content/posts/2019-11-08-sendy-recaptcha.md

 > There's no way to implement Google's reCAPTCHA in an API.

-Additionally, why would Ben tell me that reCAPTCHA would "_take effect for for the standard subscribe forms that Sendy provides, not the subscribe API_"?
+Additionally, why would Ben tell me that reCAPTCHA would "_take effect for the standard subscribe forms that Sendy provides, not the subscribe API_"?

 ```html
 <form action="https://sendy.victorzhou.com/subscribe" method="POST">